Vaarun-Kamath/E-Commerce-Microservices/README.md

 open url: ```localhost:8080```

-if promted, click “Select Plugins to Install” check the GitHub option
+If promted, click “Select Plugins to Install”
+- Check the GitHub option
+- Uncheck Ant and Gradle option (for faster installation only) [OPTIONAL]

 ## Using Jenkins
 ### 1. Adding dockerhub Credentials
 - Navigate to Jenkins server Dashboard
-- click your username
+- Click your username
-- click credentials
+- Click credentials
-- under parent, click global
+- Under parent, click global
-- click add credentials
+- Click add credentials
-- put username and user_id as your dockerhub_id
+- Put username and user_id as your dockerhub_id
-- password is your dockerhub access token
+- Password is your dockerhub access token
 ### 2. Adding Docker Pipline
 - Navigate to Jenkins server Dashboard
-- click "Manage Jenkins"
+- Click "Manage Jenkins"
-- click "Plugins"
+- Click "Plugins"
-- type "Docker"
+- Type "Docker"
-- check "Docker" and "Docker Pipeline"
+- Check "Docker" and "Docker Pipeline"
-- After installing, click "move to top..."
+- After installing, click "Go back to the top page" (This will allow you to run, without restarting jenkins)
 ### 3. Creating Pipeline job
 - Navigate to Jenkins server Dashboard
-- click "New Item"
+- Click "New Item"
-- click "Pipline" and enter a name, then click "OK"
+- Click "Pipline" and enter a name, then click "OK"
-- check GithHub
+- Check GithHub
-- paste repository url
+- Paste repository url
 - Under Pipeline, select " ..with SCM"
-- then select "Git"
+- Then select "Git"
-- then add the branches, here ```*/main```
+- Then add the branches, here ```*/main```
 - Click "Apply" and Click "Save"